 7. Extra Clothes - To ensure you and your baby are not stuck traveling with dirty clothes from accidental spills, pack a clean outfit or two for them, and some extra clothes for you, too.

 8. Breast Milk or Formula - Make sure you have plenty of breastmilk or formula for your journey.
 These are usually exempt from the 3.4 fl. oz liquid limit, but check with the airport ahead of time.

 9. Blankets - These can be used to help baby sleep, as burp cloths, to cover while breastfeeding, or as a place to play on the floor to keep baby entertained.

 10. Baby Medications - You don’t need to pack the whole pharmacy, but bring the essentials like infant ibuprofen, antihistamines, and/or any prescriptions.
 Being prepared is always the best way to travel.

 Use a diaper bag that has plenty of compartments to keep everything organized.
 Find one that can be carried or easily attached to your stroller, like the Doona All Day Bag so your essential items will be within reach at all times.

 Even if you’ve already checked the airline’s policies, it’s best to call before you fly.
 Confirm any specific seat assignments or extra boarding time, and be sure to ask about their rules regarding car seats onboard.

 On the day of travel, get to the airport with plenty of extra time just in case you run into any complications.
 Remember that going through security and navigating the airport with a baby may take a little longer than on those solo trips.

 No matter where you’re heading or how you get there, the key is being prepared and organized.
 Making sure your little one’s needs are met will keep them happy, help you stay stress-free, and make your vacation one to remember.
-Click for reading about the most !
+Click for reading about the most clever family travel hacks!